-Our commitment: Apply and explain nutrition information on packs, at point of sale and online
+Apply and explain nutrition information on packs, at point-of-sale and online

-By 2020: Continue providing detailed product nutrition facts with daily value percentages, ingredients and allergens, and add special diet information, nutrition labelling explanations and healthy eating tips on all our relevant packs, as well as on our websites and e-retailer sites, to better enable informed choices.
+Continue providing detailed product nutrition facts with daily value percentages, ingredients and allergens, and add special diet information, nutrition labeling explanations and healthy eating tips on all our relevant packs, as well as on our websites and e-retailer sites, to better enable informed choices.

 Our result: 87.2% of our relevant products have GDA-based labels and 95.6% of our products sold worldwide display the Nestlé Nutritional Compass®.

 Our result: 73.7% of relevant foods and beverages designed for children carry GDA-based labels.

 Consumers are demanding more nutritional information, but with limited space on-pack, we provide that detail through corporate websites, brand sites and e-commerce platforms.
 We are now reviewing the main online internal platforms for providing nutrition information and reshaping the main initiatives, and will report back on progress in a future report.

 To support consumers, we have developed a more coherent strategy to expand our online nutrition advice to reach more people, especially parents.
 Our joint venture with General Mills, Cereal Partners Worldwide, has launched a digital platform to help consumers create balanced breakfasts, and in the Philippines, Bear Brand provides online education and advice on good nutrition.